BLEND: A Fast, Memory-Efficient, and Accurate Mechanism to Find Fuzzy Seed Matches in Genome Analysis

-Our goal is to evaluate the effects of using a low collision hash function and the \proposal mechanism on the hash value collisions between non-identical minimizers.
+Our goal is to evaluate the effects of using a low-collision hash function and the \proposal mechanism on the hash value collisions between non-identical minimizers.
 We use minimap2 and \proposal to find all the minimizer seeds in the \emph{E. coli} reference genome~\cite{tvedte_comparison_2021}, as explained in Supplementary Section~\ref{suppsec:min_fuzzy_statistics}.
 Figure~\ref{fig:fuzzy_seed_matching} shows the edit distance between non-identical seeds with hash collision when using minimap2 and \proposal.
 We evaluate \proposal for various numbers of \emph{neighbors} (n) as explained in the~\emph{\nameref{subsec:seed}} section, which we show as \proposal-n in Figure~\ref{fig:fuzzy_seed_matching}, Supplementary Tables~\ref{supptab:min_fuzzy_seed_matching} and~\ref{supptab:seq_fuzzy_seed_matching}.
 We make three key observations.
-First, \proposal significantly increases the ratio of hash collisions between highly similar minimizer pairs (e.g., edit distance less than 3) compared to using a low collision hash function in minimap2.
+First, \proposal significantly increases the ratio of hash collisions between highly similar minimizer pairs (e.g., edit distance less than 3) compared to using a low-collision hash function in minimap2.
 This result shows that \proposal favors increasing the collisions for highly similar seeds (i.e., fuzzy seed matching) than uniformly increasing the number of collisions by keeping the same ratio across all edit distance values.
 Second, the number of collisions that minimap2 and \proposal find are similar to each other for the minimizer pairs that have a large edit distance between them (e.g., larger than 6).
-The only exception to this observation is \proposal-13, which substantially increases all collisions for any edit distance due to using many small k-mers (i.e., thirteen 4-mers) when generating the hash values of 16-character long seeds.
-Third, increasing the number of neighbors can effectively reduce the average edit distance between fuzzy seed matches with the cost of increasing the overall number of minimizer seeds, as shown in Supplementary Table~\ref{supptab:min_fuzzy_seed_matching}.
+The only exception to this observation is \proposal-13, which substantially increases all collisions for any edit distance due to using many small k-mers (i.e., thirteen 4-mers) when generating the hash values of 16-character long seeds. \Copy{R3/2A}{We note that the number of collisions is significantly higher when the edit distance between minimizers is $2$ compared to the collisions with edit distance $1$.
+We argue that this may be due to the distribution of the edit distances between minimizer pairs where there may be significantly a large number of minimizer pairs with edit distance $2$ than $1$.} Third, increasing the number of neighbors can effectively reduce the average edit distance between fuzzy seed matches with the cost of increasing the overall number of minimizer seeds, as shown in Supplementary Table~\ref{supptab:min_fuzzy_seed_matching}.
 We conclude that \proposal can effectively find highly similar seeds with the same hash value as it increases the ratio of collisions between similar seeds while providing a collision ratio similar to minimap2 for dissimilar seeds.